 After a lot of trial and error, I settled in to mostly using black, grey and white charcoal pencils on toned grey paper.
 As a co-host of The Rewind Movie Podcast I took on the job of accompanying every episode with a cover image.
 Some are rushed out in barely an hour, some I’ll hover around for a while doing off-and-on tinkering, but all are drawn after we’ve recorded our session, hopefully to allow the chosen reference image to resonate with what we’ve discussed.
 I also tend to work on smaller formats – if you limit the space you’re allowed to draw in, you have to make quick decisions as to what to include and what to leave out.
 Also my flat is pretty small, so that helps.

 You’ll find here a selection of those cover images, as well as more comprehensively drawn full alternative posters for Russ Meyer’s Lorna, and my friend Matt Ridley’s fantastic, award-winning Korean horror short The Self-Seers.
-I’ve also created some digital photo montage posters and t-shirts designs for a couple of films that I absolutely adore – Shunya Itō’s harsh, stunning pinku classic Female Prisoner #701: Scorpion and Francis Ford Coppola’s lyrical, beautiful teen dream Rumble Fish.
+I’ve also created some digital photo montage posters and t-shirts designs for a few films that I absolutely adore – Shunya Itō’s harsh, stunning pinku classic Female Prisoner #701: Scorpion and its sequels, Norifumi Suzuki’s mad jidaigeki pinku classic Sex and Fury, and Francis Ford Coppola’s lyrical, beautiful teen dream Rumble Fish.

 I now have a SHOP where you can buy some of my sketches as gallery-grade giclee prints via Etsy, as well as t-shirts based on ink sketches I’ve designed, printed to order from Teemill.
 Take a look around and see if there’s anything you like!